Mission Statement (What We Do)

 - Hold the U.S. government accountable for upholding immigrants’ human rights

-We use four methods in carrying out our work:
+We use four methods to carry out our work:

 |Human Rights Learning||Legal Services|